vmware-archive/hillview/docs/userManual.md

 * Colormap based selection: the user can select a range in the colormap to perform a selection of the data based on the second column, as shown in the following image.
+Note that the legend could contain a color for "missing" data, which cannot be selected.

 ![Selecting from a 2D histogram legend](legend-selection.png)